 See that the feet are perfectly clean, the toes chopped off and every particle cleanly scraped, washed and wiped.
 Boil for three hours continually, or until every particle falls apart, drain from liquid, pick out all the bones, chop slightly, return to the liquid, add ½ cup vinegar, 2 tablespoons sugar, pepper, salt and a dash of nutmeg.
 (Do not have too much liquid.)
 Boil up once more and turn all out into a mold, press lightly, and cut cold.—[H. M. Gee.

 Thoroughly clean the pig’s feet and knock off the horny part with a hatchet.
 Pour boiling water over them twice and pour it off, then put them on to cook in plenty of water.
 Do not salt the water.
-Boil until very tender, then take out the feet, pack in a jar, sprinkle each layer with salt, whole pepper and whole cloves, and cover with equal portions of and the broth in which the feet were boiled.
+Boil until very tender, then take out the feet, pack in a jar, sprinkle each layer with salt, whole pepper and whole cloves, and cover with equal portions of vinegar and the broth in which the feet were boiled.
 Put a plate over the top with a weight to keep the souse under the vinegar.
 If there remains any portion of the broth, strain it and let stand until cold, remove the fat and clarify the broth with a beaten white of egg.
 It will be then ready for blancmange or lemon jelly and is very delicate.

 Scrapple.